Sales Manager Resume Examples and Templates for 2023

 When you identify a job you want to apply for, don’t just send out a generic resume.
 Just like a sales pitch needs to be customized to the client, your resume needs to be tailored to the job description.
 You can do this by using the same words and phrases as the hiring manager and ensuring that your skills list matches the qualifications on the posting.
 Job growth for sales managers is expected to be about as fast as average for the next few years, which means it’s even more important to have a strong, tailored resume that works for a competitive job market.

-There are a few options to choose from when it comes time to format your resume, and the right one is going to depend on your qualifications and experience as well as the job you’re applying for.
+When it comes time to format your resume, you have several options, and the right one will depend on your qualifications and experience as well as the job you’re applying for.
 If you have a lot of relevant experience and a strong work history, reverse chronology is a solid option.
-Functional or combination resumes may better serve those who have nontraditional backgrounds.
+Functional or combination resumes may better serve those with nontraditional backgrounds.

 Once your resume is finalized, it’s time to start on the cover letter.
 A good sales manager cover letter includes why you want to apply for the job, why you’re a good fit, and how you can help the company achieve its goals.